-Meet Lynn Edelman, he’s is a cattle rancher for Niman Ranch in Northeast Kansas.
+Lynn Edelman, of Kansas, is a cattle rancher for Niman Ranch.

 How many generations are a part of the Edelman family ranch?